kubeflow/website/content/docs/azure/deploy/install-kubeflow.md

     ```
     # The following command is optional, to make kfctl binary easier to use.
-    export PATH=$PATH:<path to kfctl in your kubeflow installation>
+    export PATH=$PATH:<path to where kfctl was unpacked>

     # Initialize a kubeflow app:
     export KFAPP=<your choice of application directory name> (ensure this is lowercase)
-    kfctl init ${KFAPP}
+    kfctl init ${KFAPP} --config <file path or url to config to used e.g. https://raw.githubusercontent.com/kubeflow/kubeflow/v0.6.2/bootstrap/config/kfctl_k8s_istio.0.6.2.yaml)

     # Generate and deploy the app:
     cd ${KFAPP}
     kfctl generate all -V
-    kfctl apply k8s -V
+    kfctl apply all -V
     ```

     * ${KFAPP} - the name of a directory where you want Kubeflow configurations to be stored.
-This directory is created when you runkfctl init.
+This directory is created when you run kfctl init.
 If you want a custom deployment name, specify that name here.
 The value of this variable becomes the name of your deployment.
 The value of this variable cannot be greater than 25 characters.
 It must contain just the directory name, not the full path to the directory.
-The content of this directory is described in the next section.

 1. Check the resources deployed correctly in namespace `kubeflow`